AdguardTeam/LegalDocs/adguard.com/eula.html.md

 4.8.
 You can transfer the purchased license to another Account.
 To do this, You need to unbind the purchased license from Your Account and then bind the purchased license to another Account.

 4.9.
 When You purchase an AdGuard license, an AdGuard Account is automatically created for the email address that You used at the purchase.
 AdGuard Account can also be registered during the installation of the Software designed for the OS Windows if You enter your email address in the wizard window, or when signing up to the trial period in Android version, or directly via the Website, if You decide to sign up at the Website.
-By registering the Account you affirm that you are 16 years or older.
+By registering the Account, you affirm that you are 16 years or older.

 You are responsible for keeping the activation code confidential.
 Your activation codes may be stored with and retrievable by accessing Your Account.